Machine Learning Fleet Efficiency: Analyzing and Optimizing Large-Scale Google TPU Systems with ML Productivity Goodput: Anatomy of an ML Fleet

 \subsection{Accelerators}

-ML fleets are distinguished from other types of large-scale compute systems by their accelerator-centric architecture.
+ML fleets are distinguished from other types of large-scale systems by their accelerator-centric architecture.
 The ML computing landscape is dominated by domain-specific hardware, such as GPUs and other ASICs.
-In order to tailor to the vector and matrix intensive operations that underpin ML workloads, new accelerators such as Google's Tensor Processing Units (TPUs) \cite{jouppi2018motivation} have been developed.
-In general, there has been a Cambrian explosion of ML hardware accelerators \cite{hennessy2019anewgoldenage}, with new accelerators being deployed at an unprecedented rate compared to traditional WSC fleets \cite{jouppi2021ten}. \autoref{fig:five-years} vividly illustrates this dynamism, revealing dramatic shifts in our ML fleet's hardware makeup for internal workloads over just a few years.
+In order to tailor to the vector and matrix intensive operations that underpin ML workloads, there has been a Cambrian explosion of ML hardware accelerators \cite{hennessy2019anewgoldenage}, with new accelerators being deployed at an unprecedented rate compared to traditional WSC fleets \cite{jouppi2021ten}. \autoref{fig:five-years} illustrates this dynamism, showing dramatic shifts in our ML fleet's hardware makeup for internal workloads over just a few years.

 ML fleets typically incorporate a diverse array of hardware including CPUs, GPUs, TPUs, and other accelerators, each fulfilling specific roles.
 For example, CPUs may be responsible for scheduling, GPUs for training tasks, and edge accelerators \cite{yazdanbakhsh2021edge} for deployment and serving.
 The challenge lies in effectively orchestrating these heterogeneous accelerators to maximize their individual strengths---a complexity rarely encountered in general compute fleets.